 Both Bajau modern life and ancient history are full of tradition, folklore and ritual.
 These celebrate their God-of-the-Sea, Omboh Dilaut, their self-claimed origin (including claim to a line of descendants directly back to the prophet Mohammed, since their conversion from Animism to Islam) and their elaborate, usually hand-made clothes.

 I'd witnessed some of this tradition in my travels and had been deeply impressed by what I'd seen.
-But there was one destination left that I wanted to visit before I had to head south into Indonesia: the Sunday market, called Tamu, in Kota Belud about fifty kilometers east of Kota Kinabalu.
+But there was one destination left that I wanted to visit before I had to head south into Indonesia: the Sunday market, called Tamu Besar, in Kota Belud about fifty kilometers northeast of Kota Kinabalu.
 This market is quite famous and is one of the best places to see Bajau life.

 I spent the whole morning — arriving very early — wandering around the market area (which is very big).
 The photo possibilities were almost endless and I must have gone through at least five rolls of film.
 At the time, I had no idea how I might edit the selection down to just a few.
 Editing those few to choose the final photo for this page was even harder.
 In the end I decided that this girl, who was selling goods in the market, very much captured a sense of modern-day Bajau with their strikingly colorful clothes.

 The Bajau are featured in our documentary, Indigenous Peoples of Southeast Asia.

 If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!